-Provisions are recognised in the balance sheet where there is a legal or constructive obligation to transfer economic benefits as a result of a past event.
+Provisions are recognised in the statement of financial position where there is a legal or constructive obligation to transfer economic benefits as a result of a past event.
 Provisions are discounted using a rate which reflects the effect of the time value of money and the risks specific to the obligation, where the effect of discounting is material.